 - Pedestrians and persons using wheelchairs or other assistive devices have the right of way at all times in the tunnels.

-- Drivers will come to a complete stop at all stop signs.
+- Operators will come to a complete stop at all stop signs.

-- Drivers will keep to the right except when passing.
+- Operators will keep to the right except when passing.

-- When passing, drivers will reduce speed, ensure others are aware of the cart, sound horn well in advance, maintain safe clearance, and proceed with caution.
+- When passing, operators will reduce speed, ensure others are aware of the cart, sound horn well in advance, maintain safe clearance, and proceed with caution.

-- When turning, drivers will reduce speed and ensure safe clearance.
+- When turning, operators will reduce speed and ensure safe clearance.

-- When backing up, drivers will ensure the area is clear of people and obstructions.
+- When backing up, operators will ensure the area is clear of people and obstructions.

-- When parking, drivers will ensure the cart is secured and exits are not blocked.
+- When parking, operators will ensure the cart is secured and exits are not blocked.
+Keys are never to remain in the cart.

-When towing a trailer, drivers will ensure the hitch and loads are secure.
+- When towing a trailer, operators will ensure the hitch and loads are secure in accordance with MTO requirements for towing.

-- When transporting exceptionally heavy loads, drivers will discuss specific requirements with their manager or department head.
+- When transporting exceptionally heavy loads, operators will discuss specific requirements with their manager or department head.

 - The use of carts to transport hazardous materials requires the approval of the supervisor/manager or department head.
-Drivers will take the following precautions:
+Operators will take the following precautions:

 – Transport at times of low pedestrian traffic